Brian Fitzpatrick (American politician): Climate change

 At a September 2018 forum hosted by the Bipartisan Policy Center and The Hill, Fitzpatrick highlighted man-made climate change as a serious issue, saying that Republicans must "acknowledge reality and [not] deny it."
 He is a member of the bipartisan congressional Climate Solutions Caucus and cointroduced the Energy Innovation and Carbon Dividend Act of 2018, which would impose a carbon tax with net revenue returned to households as a rebate.
 He did not sponsor the 2019 version of the bill.

+In March 2023, Fitzpatrick was the only Republican House member to vote against H.R.
+1, Lower Energy Costs Act, which passed the House by a vote of 225–204, with four Democrats voting for it.
+Senate majority leader Chuck Schumer said the bill was "a giveaway to Big Oil pretending to be an energy package" and would roll back regulations for fossil fuel production.

 As of 2022, Fitzpatrick has a lifetime score of 74% on the National Environmental Scorecard of the League of Conservation Voters, and is ranked as the most environmentally friendly Republican member of the House, rating higher than three Democrats.

+Foreign policy

+In March 2024, Fitzpatrick filed a discharge petition for the bipartisan Defending Borders, Defending Democracies Act, which would have granted 47.7 billion dollars to Ukraine, 10.4 billion dollars to Israel, and 4.9 billion dollars to the United States's Indo-Pacific allies, while also limiting federal funding for the transfer of migrants and require asylum seekers remain in Mexico awaiting their court dates.

+Israel

+Fitzpatrick voted to provide Israel with support following the October 7 attack on Israel.